{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Reskilling Employees

-Reskilling is generally designed to help employees perform their current job role tasks more efficiently.
+Reskilling is designed to help employees perform their current job role tasks more efficiently.
 However, in some cases, reskilling may pivot employees toward different paths instead.

 Generally, employers reskill employees when their current job requires new techniques or new ways to accomplish tasks.
 Examples of employee reskilling may include: